-California spends $3.1 billion each year on hospital-acquired infections1
+California spends billions each year on hospital-acquired infections1

 Indicator Progress